 When asked what makes his father’s Yoga so unique, T.K.V.
 Desikachar replied that he (Śrī T. Krishnamacharya) insisted on attending to each individual and their uniqueness.
 In his 1995 book The Heart of Yoga, he says further; (ref 3)

 The starting point is never the teacher’s needs but those of the student.
 This requires many different approaches; there is not just one approach for everybody.
 The way Yoga is taught nowadays often gives the impression that there is one solution to everyone’s problems and one treatment for every illness.T.K.V.
 Desikachar

 Consider this; human beings are organisms; we have evolved in a relationship with our environment over millennia.
 We do this through our nervous system,

-and it is this constant interplay that shapes us throughout our lives.
+and it is this constant interplay shapes us throughout our lives.
 We form musculoskeletal /neurological patterns that are like our individual blueprints.
-These patterns determine how well our spines can move us; therefore, determining an individual student’s unique body map informs how I can help them.
+These patterns determine how well our spines can move us; therefore, defining an individual student’s unique body map informs how I can help them.

 Old Yoga – New Yoga

 Today, the term we use for a yoga posture is asana.
 But the word in Sanskrit means “seat.” harkening back more than a thousand years to the days when postural Yoga referred to nothing more complicated than sitting in a relaxed position for meditation.
 The Hatha Yoga Pradipika (the medieval yoga text) does not mention standing postures or fluid body movements popular in today’s yoga classes.
 Instead, the emphasis is on sitting postures to add pressure to the perineum by redirecting libidinal energy to make enlightenment happen.
 Medival Hath Yoga focused on the miraculous, cultivating supra-human powers named siddhis.
 A far cry from the standing postures and flowing sequences so prevalent in contemporary yoga classes.